elazarl/elazarl.github.io/bootsequence.md

     mov %eax, %cr0
     ljmpw $0, $1f

-Finally let's see process of moving memory from the disk.
+Finally let's see the process of moving memory from the disk.
 First `read_disk` is used to read `0x8000` bytes from the disk to `tmp`:

     read_disk: